-Previous game experience: 50 games as a referee and 25 as assistant referee, all at the adult level.
-Qualifying games must be 90 minutes in length.
+Previous game experience: 25 games as a referee at the adult level in 90 minute competition.
 A log must be submitted showing your games, so keep track.

 Sprint Test: 40 meter sprint; Men (maximum 6.40 seconds per trial), Women (maximum 6.60 seconds per trial)

 Interval Test: Men (maximum 17 seconds per 75m run and 20 seconds per 25m walk), Women (maximum 17 seconds per 75m run and 24 seconds per 25m walk ).
 You can practice the interval test on your own using this audio file: Interval Test Audio File Download